 These healthy pumpkin muffins are naturally gluten-free, sweetened with maple syrup, quick and easy to make, and so perfecty pumpkin-y.

-- Preheat oven to 375°F. Line 12 baking cups with parchment, or lightly grease with cooking spray.
+Preheat oven to 375°F. Line a 12-cup muffin pan with parchment or cupcake liners, or lightly grease with cooking spray.
 Set aside.

 *Or feel free to substitute in 240 grams (8.4 ounces) oat flour.
 And as always, be sure to use certified gluten-free ingredients if making this recipe gluten-free.